Category Archives: Alfred Hitchcock

 The direction methods are brilliant, looking as realistic as anything could in 1940s cinema where CGI was decades away.
 Hitchcock had me fooled as I bought lock, stock, and barrel that the lifeboat was in the middle of rough and murky waters instead of a Hollywood studio tub.

-The creative method of getting so many characters into one shot wonderfully and effectively provides a claustrophobic feel as the lack of food and drinking water causes hysteria and emotion.
+The creative method of gathering so many characters into one shot wonderfully and effectively provides a claustrophobic feel as the lack of food and drinking water causes hysteria and emotion.

 The one-set approach is marvelous and perfect for the film’s specific storyline.